paciorek/future-kubernetes/README.md

 ### Installing software to manage the cluster

-You'll need to [install the Google Cloud command line interface (CLI) tools](https://cloud.google.com/sdk/install).
+If using Google cloud, you'll need to [install the Google Cloud command line interface (CLI) tools](https://cloud.google.com/sdk/install).
 Once installed you should be able to use `gcloud` from the terminal.
+Alternatively, if using AWS, you'll need to [install the AWS EKS command line utility](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html).
+You may also need to [install the AWS command line interface (CLI) tools](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and possible run `aws configure`.
+Once installed you should be able to use `eksctl` from the terminal.

 You'll also need to [install `kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl)  to manage your cluster.